Bobby-Langley/wallApp-api/README.md

 # wallApp-api

-This is a Node-Express api backend for the Clean Earth frontend.
+This is the Node-Express api backend for the Wall App frontend.

 It is hosted on firebase and connected to the firestore database and written in javascript.